A bill to amend the Communications Act of 1934 to facilitate paid television service in certain counties, and for other purposes.

 Length: 4 pages

-This bill was introduced on May 21, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 21, 2014, in a previous session of Congress, but it did not receive a vote.

 May 21, 2014